Jingjing-NLP/VOLT/README.md

 * The second step is to run VOLT scripts.
 It accepts the following parameters:
   * --source_file: the file storing source data for seq2seq tasks or the file string all raw texts for non-seq2seq tasks.
   * --token_candidate_file: the file storing token candidates.
+Each line is splited via a single space like example "abc 100"
   * --tokenizer: which toolkit you use to get token candidates.
 Only two choices are supported: subword-nmt and sentencepiece.
   * --size_file: the file to store the vocabulary size recommended by VOLT.
   * --target_file: (optional) the file storing target data for seq2seq tasks.
 None by default.